About Jealousy Mawarire - Pindula, Local Knowledge

 |−

-Mawarire is the executive director and founding trustee for the Centre for Elections and Democracy in Southern Africa (CEDSA), which carries out the observation of elections.
-CEDSA was founded in February 2011.
-As a journalist, Mawarire, has worked at
+Mawarire is the executive director and founding trustee for the [[Centre for Elections and Democracy in Southern Africa

 |+